OCESS/orbitx/DEVELOPING.md

 *Recommendation*: use an automatic python PEP 8 formatter.

-You can use the `format` target in the `Makefile` to format the code.
-If you don't have Makefiles set up, you can just copy-paste the `python -m autopep8` command in `Makefile` and get the same effect.
+If you use pycharm, you can use its autoformatter to format your code.

 ## Type Annotations